ISISComputingGroup/ibex_developers_manual/development_workflow.rst

     $ git merge master
     Already up-to-date.

-(Advanced note: if your branch does not yet exist on GitHub, and has not been otherwise shared with another developer, then you may wish to consider doing a rebase rather than a merge)
+(Advanced usage note: if your branch does not yet exist on GitHub, and has not been otherwise shared with another developer, then you may wish to consider doing a rebase rather than a merge)

 * Next we push the changes back to GitHub using the git push command like so: